 1. Denali (20,310 ft/6,190 m)

-The highest point in the USA, the summit of Denali, is officially 20,310 feet tall.
+Denali, also known as Mount McKinley, is the highest mountain in the USA.
+Located in Denali National Park in Alaska, the mountain is the third most isolated peak on Earth after Mount Everest and Aconcagua.
+The summit of Denali, is officially 20,310 feet tall.
 However, the mountain’s elevation has been measured numerous times, with some measurements suggesting that it is higher than the commonly accepted figure.

 The name “Denali” means “the high one” in the Athabaskan language.